ManageIQ/integration_tests/docs/guides/dev_guide.rst

   to this document and update the copied code according to the current guidelines.
-* Please keep large lint changes separate from new features, though this point should become less relevant over time
+* Please keep large lint changes separate from new features, though this point should become less relevant over time.
 * All pull requests should be squashed down to logical blocks of distinctive functionality that work by themselves and do not result in brokenness of master